mojiastonybrook/MaCh3_JF2023_ChainProduction_ComputeCanada_JobSubmitter/README.md

       >
       > 4

       We want to run the chain as long as possible, but there is a time limit for the remote job.
-Thus we could break one chain into serval subchain, with the later one starting at the point where the previous one stops.
+Thus we could break one chain into serval successive subchains, with the later subchain always starting at the point where the previous one stops.
 Running one subchain is called an `iteration` here.

    6. > Executable to run?
 (Given in relative path to MaCh3 Install, e.g. ./bin/jointFit):
       >